- Application Deadline: Current UM students: January 15th recommended for fall term, but applications will be considered through June 30.

 The student may double count one-sixth of the sum of the credits required for each of the two degrees.
 Specific information about dual degree programs, including minimum credit hours required, credit hours that may be double counted, and awarding of degrees can be found in Rackham's Help Desk.
 A student in a Rackham doctoral or master's program must complete at least one term of coursework in good academic standing in a regular Rackham program before requesting admission to a dual degree program.

 Formal Dual Degree Programs

 - Master of Urban and Regional Planning/Master of Architecture

-- Master of Urban Planning/Natural Resources and Environment
+- Master of Urban and Regional Planning/Natural Resources and Environment

 Common Student-Initiated Dual Degrees

 Self-initiated dual degree programs can be developed when that is the most appropriate way to prepare a student for his/her career.
 In recent years, students have initiated their own dual degree programs in the following fields: